graphql-java/graphql-java/coding-guidelines.md

 ### Optional vs null
 We have a mix of Optional and allowing null values because GraphQL Java was originally written in Java 6.

-We are not aiming to change the old code.
+We are aiming to not use Optional moving forward in order to be consistent overall.

-**TBD: Every new code should use Optional or not?**

 ### Unit testing and dependencies
 All tests are written in [Spock](http://spockframework.org).